-Before you start identifying all of your debts, take a moment to process that you have debt but want to get out of debt.
+Before you start identifying all of your debts, take a moment to process that you have debt but want to get out of it.

 2. Make a Debt Tracker

-It’s astonishing how few of people ever created a tracker to understand their total debts.
-Most likely, it comes from not wanting to accept the guilt of having debt; but if avoided, it can make it nearly impossible to get out of debt.
+It’s astonishing how few people ever created a tracker to understand their total debts.
+Most likely, it comes from not wanting to accept the guilt of having debt, but, if avoided, it can make it nearly impossible to get out of debt.

-Open up a new Google or Microsoft excel sheet and list out all of your debts.
-Start with the name of the creditor, interest rates, total balance, loan term length (if any) and the minimum amount due each payment.
-This will include student loan, credit card, and any other type of debt owed.
+Open up a new Google or Microsoft Excel sheet and list out all of your debts.
+Start with the name of the creditor, interest rates, total balance, loan term length (if any), and the minimum amount due each payment.
+This will include student loans, credit cards, and any other type of debt owed.

 3. Get Your Debt Number

 All debt is not created equal.
-It’s so important to understand there are different types of debt.
+It’s imperative to understand that there are different types of debt.

 Bad debts are usually paying for things you want instead of always need.
 While there might be some emergencies that max out your credit cards, often times it’s excessive spending.